 Curtain Call was a large-number declared limited edition of 2500, at 9.5” high.
-She was most likely a 1990 introduction and sold for $975.
+She was a Spring 1991 introduction at $875.
 This is another piece that almost certainly did not complete its declared edition.
-Notice that she is the same ballerina as Odette except for the position of her head which is an easy “alteration.”
+Notice that she is the same ballerina as Odette except for the position of her head which was an easy alteration.

-Prima Ballerina is 8.5” high, and is a bit unusual because despite being designed and copyrighted during the 1980s, she was not issued as a retail piece until a decade later: She is listed as “new” on the May 1999 price list from Cybis, at $975 and an edition of 2500.
-This one, at least, has ‘Trenton’ included in the signature, which is very rarely seen on Cybis pieces other than the Collectors Society issues.
-It’s certain that nowhere even close to the intended 2500 of these were ever created.
+Prima Ballerina is 8.5” high, and is a bit unusual because despite being designed and copyrighted during the 1980s, she was not issued as a retail piece until a decade later: She is listed as “new” on the May 1999 price list from Cybis, at $975 but with a blank space where the “Declared Issue” would normally be, and so it’s impossible to know what was intended.
+(Unfortunately, I did not take a screenshot of this item when it was on the Cybis website.)
 The original maquette (clay prototype) was created by Lynn Klockner Brown but the finishing details were done by a different Cybis artist.
 However, because of her much-delayed retail introduction year (1999) she ends up being the final ballerina ever issued by Cybis.

 What is Cybis?